-Observed March 15-21, National Poison Prevention Week helps raise awareness about the dangers of poisonings and promotes steps that families can take to prevent them.
+Observed March 21-27, National Poison Prevention Week helps raise awareness about the dangers of poisonings and promotes steps that everyone can take to prevent them.

 By: Malissa Carroll

-Since 1962, the third week of March has been celebrated by presidential decree as National Poison Prevention Week (NPPW), providing poison centers across the country -- including the Maryland Poison Center (MPC) -- an opportunity to raise awareness about the dangers of poisonings and highlight steps that families can take to prevent them.
-This year, NPPW will be observed March 15-21.
+Since 1962, the third week of March has been celebrated by presidential decree as National Poison Prevention Week (NPPW), providing poison centers across the country -- including the Maryland Poison Center (MPC) -- an opportunity to raise awareness about the dangers of poisonings and highlight steps that everyone can take to prevent them.
+This year, NPPW will be observed March 21-27.

 “The MPC, along with the nation’s other 54 poison centers, is committed to safeguarding the health and well-being of every American through proactive poison prevention and free, confidential, and expert medical services,” says Bruce Anderson, PharmD, DABAT, FAACT, executive director of the MPC and professor in PPS.
 “The Center is staffed 24/7 by pharmacists and nurses who are certified as specialists in poison information and uniquely trained to help individuals who have been exposed to a poison or have questions about a potential poisoning.”